 On our previous visit to the village, exactly two months ago, the head of the council and his staff, whom we met at the council house, were very tense.
-Many inhabitants had received from the messengers of the civil administration injunctions of demolition, cessation of work and confiscation of working tools.
+Many inhabitants had received from the messengers of the civil administration injunctions of demolition, cessation of work, and confiscation of working tools.
 The head of the council transferred the handling of the injunctions to the office of the El Kuds Center in East Jerusalem.
-As happens in other villages we visit, it can be assumed that at Kussara too, transfer of these matter to legal authorities will result in postponement of the injunctions for some time.
+As happens in other villages we visit, it can be assumed that at Kussara too, transfer of these matters to legal authorities will result in the postponement of the injunctions for some time.

 However, while the problem of the injunctions has been removed from the immediate agenda, the occupation army creates new limitations for them, this time involving infringement on their right of freedom of movement.

 The relatively new invention, as we realized also at our visits to other villages in the region, is that of flying checkpoints.
 H., who hosts us at the council building, reports on flying checkpoints about 10 times in the last month near the entrance to the Migdalim settlement.
 Last week, spikes were dispersed on the road between Jurish and Kussara and two people (not inhabitants of Kussara) were detained.
 Furthermore, the army built a new post on the internal road leading to Jalud and Krayot.
 The soldiers who man it block the way of the farmers who arrive at their fields, and often detain them for several hours.

 H. gives us a letter from the head of the council (dated April 17) in which he reports on this new development.
 He expects the Palestinian DCO to approach the Israeli DCO and demand evacuation of the post.
 No answer has been received so far.